-Our itinerary said a visit to Volkswagen Transparent factory on the last day.
+Our itinerary said a visit to the Volkswagen Transparent factory on the last day.
 And on the first day, we did see a glass and steel structure from the car.
 In my mind, it was just another visit to a manufacturing facility and it would be sophisticated was a set expectation.
 I did no reading on this one, so when I actually stood inside that glass shell, whatever I saw was a sheer delight.

 It was not just another manufacturing facility, this was a studio format designer facility where custom made Phaetons are manufactured.
 You may get an idea from the fact that they produce only about 28 cars a day vis-à-vis a typical unit that would produce about 4000 cars.

-Visit to Volkswagen Transparent Factory, Dresden.
+My visit to the Volkswagen Transparent Factory, Dresden

 We were first taken to the customers’ lounge.
 It had hundreds of small models of Phaeton in different body colors, in different upholstery colors and plain samples of panel colors.
-Each piece is coded and putting in front of the code reader generates an assembled image of the car on the screen.
-So that customers can play with the colors and few other things before they decide on what they want in their Phaeton.
+Each piece is coded and put in front of the code reader generates an assembled image of the car on the screen.
+So that customers can play with the colors and a few other things before they decide on what they want in their Phaeton.
 In case a customer wants a color outside those available, that can also be done but that obviously comes at a price.

-Quality Check & Delivery.
+Quality Check & Delivery

 In the end, we were left with a few models to click pictures with or have a closer look at.
 This tour is open to anyone for a small price.
 Reportedly this is one of its kind auto-manufacturing unit in the world.
 Auto enthusiasts may find this tour to be the sole reason to visit Dresden.

-Popular mechanics have collected these 21 cool facts about this transparent factory.
+Popular Mechanics have collected these 21 cool facts about this transparent factory.